sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

 ```

-Pretty much all above understanding are based on what i learned in last six months of kubernetes running in production.
+Pretty much all above understanding are based on what I learned in last six months of kubernetes running in production.
 Container management is easy to adapt and lot of new observation is yet to be discovered as we go along the way.

 Looking at deployments today, Kubernetes is absolutely fantastic in Auto-pilot and doing self-healing jobs itself.
 We are running more than ```1000 pods``` in cluster together and processing ```10's of Billions of API calls per month``` and are pushing more to handle.